Evolution of coexisting long and short period stellar activity cycles: Introduction

-The graph of $P_{\rm rot}/P_{\rm cyc}$ versus $\bra{R'_{\rm HK}}$ has a theoretical interpretation in terms of mean-field dynamo theory.
-For this discussion, it is useful to define the cycle and rotation frequencies, $\omega_{\rm cyc}=2\pi/P_{\rm cyc}$ and $\Omega=2\pi/P_{\rm rot}$, so $\omega_{\rm cyc}/\Omega=P_{\rm rot}/P_{\rm cyc}$.
-Next, we assume that both the $\alpha$ effect and the radial angular velocity derivative, $\Omega'$, are proportional to $\Omega$, and that the $\alpha$ effect depends on the mean magnetic field $\meanB$ via a ``quenching function''.
-For a plane-wave $\alpha\Omega$ dynamo, the cycle frequency is given by \citep{Sti76} \EQ \omega_{\rm cyc}\approx|\alpha\Omega'|^{1/2}. \EN Since $R'_{\rm HK}$ is approximately proportional to $\meanB^{0.5}$, the graph of $\omega_{\rm cyc}/\Omega$ versus $\bra{R'_{\rm HK}}$ is a direct representation of the quenching function.
-Positive slopes of $\nu_{\rm A}$ and $\nu_{\rm I}$ indicate therefore that on both branches the $\alpha$ effect is an {\em increasing} function of magnetic field strength.
-This is referred to as ``anti-quenching'', which suggests that the $\alpha$ effect is magnetically driven and therefore the result of a magnetic instability \citep{BS98}, and not, as usually assumed, driven by flow instabilities such as convection, which would be suppressed with increasing $\meanB$.
-Saturation of the dynamo would be achieved by turbulent diffusion also being an increasing function of magnetic field strength (BST).
+Positive slopes, i.e., positive values of $\nu_{\rm A}$ and $\nu_{\rm I}$ therefore indicate that the $\alpha$ effect is an {\em increasing} function of magnetic field strength on these branches.
+This is referred to as ``anti-quenching,'' which suggests that the $\alpha$ effect is magnetically driven, and therefore the result of a magnetic instability \citep{BS98}---not, as usually assumed, driven by flow instabilities such as convection, which would be suppressed with increasing $\meanB$.
+In this model, saturation of the dynamo would be achieved by turbulent diffusion also being an increasing function of magnetic field strength (BST).
 Explicit evidence for an $\alpha$ effect and a turbulent diffusivity that increase with increasing field strength has been obtained by \cite{CMRB11}.
-For larger field strengths, however, we expect proper quenching with a negative slope, which was subsequently confirmed for a group of stars that was referred to as superactive stars \citep{SB99}.
+For larger field strengths, however, we expect proper quenching with a negative slope, which was confirmed for a group of stars that was referred to as superactive stars \citep{SB99}.

-Measuring the Ca~{\sc ii}~H+K line emission is not possible for stars that do not have such lines.
-This led \cite{SB99} to consider the dependence on the inverse Rossby number instead.
-However, not only does this then involve a model-dependent assumption about $\tau$, but it also increases the scatter [cf.\ Figure~1(a) and (b) of BST], which deteriorates the separation of the two branches and can lead to the appearance of a single, but orthogonal fit without a gap, as seen in Figure~1 of \cite{Bal+96}.

-This topic of stellar cycle frequencies has received increased attention in recent years with new data of high cadence becoming available, allowing the determination of shorter cycle periods \citep{Metcalfe10,Metcalfe13,Egeland15}.
-Spectropolarimetric surveys also led to measuring magnetic fields \citep{Marsden14}.
-Furthermore, photometric data collected by missions such as {\it Kepler} provided additional activity cycle detections and the measurement of activity levels \citep[e.g.][]{Garcia10,Garcia14,Mathur14,Salabert16a}.
-The question of cycle frequencies has become particularly interesting in connection with the recent discovery of decreased magnetic braking of stars when their activity falls below a certain threshold \citep{vanSaders2016}.
-The Sun happens to fall just onto this threshold value ($\log\bra{R'_{\rm HK}}\approx-4.9$), suggesting it therefore to be within a state of transition \citep{MEvS16}.
-This idea becomes particularly convincing when looking at a plot of $P_{\rm cyc}$ versus $P_{\rm rot}$, where active and inactive stars fall again on two different branches, except that the Sun lies in between the two branches \citep[][hereafter BV]{BV07}.